toolleeo/cli-apps/README.md

 * [Bevel](https://github.com/NorfairKing/bevel) - Command line history in an SQLite database for effective re-use.
 * [bin](https://github.com/marcosnils/bin) - Manages binary files downloaded from different sources.
 * [brightnessctl](https://github.com/Hummer12007/brightnessctl) - Read and control device brightness.
 Devices, by default, include backlight and LEDs - searched for in corresponding classes.
+* [checksum.sh](https://checksum.sh/) - Checksum.sh is a simple way to download, review, and verify install scripts.
+If the checksum is OK the script will be printed to stdout, which can be piped to sh or elsewhere.
 * [conspy](https://sourceforge.net/p/conspy/code/ci/default/tree/) - "Conspy allows a (possibly remote) user to see what is displayed on a Linux virtual console, and send keystrokes to it."
 * [ContainerSSH](https://github.com/ContainerSSH/ContainerSSH) - An SSH Server that Launches Containers in Kubernetes and Docker on demand.
 * [Devbox](https://github.com/jetpack-io/devbox) - Devbox is a command-line tool that lets you easily create isolated shells and containers by defining the list of packages required by the environment.